rennacarver/AOPS-Technical-Interview/README.md

 ## Thinking/Questions Asked
  - Does the runTask() function call know which instance of addToQueue called it?
 Yes
    - Running runTask() twice from addToQueue does not start the next task
- - Running addToQueue() adds it to the queue on the HTML page

 ## Lessons Learned
  - The initial intuition/insight ('it feels recursive') was correct